Royal Windsor Horse Show

 Host to Queens 90th Birthday Celebration

-LOCATION: The Queen’s 90th Birthday Celebration will take place in the private grounds of Windsor Castle in a purpose-built arena, used by Royal Windsor Horse Show during the day.
-This stunning setting provides beautiful views of the lit-up Castle by night and this is the only time of the year that the public are allowed into the grounds.
+LOCATION: The Queen’s 90th Birthday Celebration took place in the private grounds of Windsor Castle in a purpose-built arena, used by Royal Windsor Horse Show during the day.
+This stunning setting provided beautiful views of the lit-up Castle by night and this was the only time of the year that the public were allowed into the grounds.

 Considered by many to be the premier horse show in the world, the Royal Windsor Horse Show is held in the beautiful private park of Windsor Castle.
 This is the only time each year that visitors are allowed onto these magnificent grounds.
 Competition and exhibitions at the show include a full FEI driving event for teams of horses and ponies, ridden dressage, top-level show jumping, coaching, breed classes, hunters, Hackneys, military turnouts, tent pegging, Pony Club games, Shetland-pony steeplechase races, light-trade turnouts, all manner of children’s pony classes, stirring performances by the King’s Troop, and, of course, royal pomp and circumstance.
-This year’s event will also include a massive celebration in honor of HM The Queen’s ninetieth birthday.
-The event will celebrate The Queen’s life, her love of horses, her dedication to the Commonwealth and international aﬀairs, and her deep involvement with the Navy, Army, and Air Force.
-In a ninety-minute program, 900 horses and more than 1,500 participants from around the United Kingdom and the world will create a joyful event — telling the story of The Queen’s birth, through to World War II, her marriage, the coronation, and her reign of more than sixty years — using horses, actors, bands, and dancers to tell the story.
-The event will be a fusion of video projection, LED eﬀects, and theatrical lighting.
-And the finale will be a kaleidoscope of memories and achievements.
-Whether it’s the thrill of the Shetland Grand National classes, the elegance of the coaching marathon, the exhilaration of the FEI driving event marathon, the pageantry of the King’s Troop, the beauty of the venue, the amazing array of food and drink, the birthday-jubilee celebration, The Queen’s birthday party, or simply the fun of the entire show ...
+This year’s event also included a massive celebration in honor of HM The Queen’s ninetieth birthday.
+The event celebrated The Queen’s life, her love of horses, her dedication to the Commonwealth and international aﬀairs, and her deep involvement with the Navy, Army, and Air Force.
+In a ninety-minute program, 900 horses and more than 1,500 participants from around the United Kingdom and the world created a joyful event — telling the story of The Queen’s birth, through to World War II, her marriage, the coronation, and her reign of more than sixty years — using horses, actors, bands, and dancers to tell the story.
+The event was a fusion of video projection, LED eﬀects, and theatrical lighting.
+And the finale was a kaleidoscope of memories and achievements.
+Whether it’s the thrill of the Shetland Grand National classes, the elegance of the coaching marathon, the exhilaration of the FEI driving event marathon, the pageantry of the King’s Troop, the beauty of the venue, the amazing array of food and drink, the birthday-jubilee celebration, The Queen’s birthday party, or simply the fun of the entire show ...it was a ONCE IN A LIFETIME EVENT, with my BEST FRIEND and trainer, Marilyn Macfarlane.

 U.K.'s largest outdoor show with international competitions in 3 different equestrian disciplines.

-Marilyn Macfarlane and i will be attending this once in a lifetime event, as well as the Queen's Gala event; we are traveling with a fabulous group of friends with the Carriage Association of America:
+Marilyn Macfarlane and i attended this once in a lifetime event, as well as the Queen's Gala event; we traveled with a fabulous group of friends with the Carriage Association of America:

-THE EVENT Her Majesty’s 90th Birthday Party will be a celebration of The Queen’s life, her love of horses, her dedication to the Commonwealth and international affairs and her deep involvement with the Navy, Army and Air Force.
-Over 90 minutes, 900 horses and more than 1,500 participants from around the United Kingdom and the World will create a joyful event for The Queen.
-The 90-year journey will take us from the excitement of the birth, through to World War Two, her marriage, the coronation and a reign of more than 60 years.
-The Celebration will use horses, actors, bands and dancers to tell the story.
-The celebration will be created by the team that organized the successful Diamond Jubilee Pageant in Windsor in 2012.
-This time, technology will play an important part in the celebration.
-The 90-minute experience will be a fusion of the latest video projection, LED effects and theatrical lighting.
-The finale will be a kaleidoscope of memories and achievements.
-It will be a Birthday Party fit for The Queen.
+THE EVENT Her Majesty’s 90th Birthday Party was a celebration of The Queen’s life, her love of horses, her dedication to the Commonwealth and international affairs and her deep involvement with the Navy, Army and Air Force.
+Over 90 minutes, 900 horses and more than 1,500 participants from around the United Kingdom and the World created a joyful event for The Queen.
+The 90-year journey took us from the excitement of the birth, through to World War Two, her marriage, the coronation and a reign of more than 60 years.
+The Celebration used horses, actors, bands and dancers to tell the story.
+The celebration was created by the team that organized the successful Diamond Jubilee Pageant in Windsor in 2012.
+This time, technology played an important part in the celebration.
+The 90-minute experience was a fusion of the latest video projection, LED effects and theatrical lighting.
+The finale was a kaleidoscope of memories and achievements.
+It was a Birthday Party fit for The Queen.

 I highly recommend traveling with the Carriage Assoc of America--- we were provided not only tickets to the Windsor Horse Show-- but also admittance to the Members Enclosure at the horse show ( read...VIP area), and special invitations to a Drinks Party hosted by top British driving competitors, an after-marathon super party, and amazing tickets to the jubilee celebration in honor of the Queen's birthday (which sold out within hours of going on sale!)